Three goals for UI evaluations are:

 - Usability concerns

-The graduate students will provide you with:
+The graduate students/UX consultants will provide development teams with:

 - Heuristic list and usability issue list